mambainspired/100-days-of-Code/README.md

 No work days = 4

+## Day 21 - 17 Mar 2020
+Finished 22% of the Java practice.
+Learnt interesting things (from what I thought would be a boring exercise) like the Scanner class.
+Got stuck at how to read a full sentence from stdin and learnt about the nextLine() method.

 ## Day 20 - 16 Mar 2020
 Going through the HackerRank Java practice so that I don't get stuck on trivial syntactic stuff. https://www.hackerrank.com/domains/java